IreStridori/prima_prova/README.md

 scrivi cosa fanno

 ## 5 HTML strucutre and functionalities
+We focused on a functional simple design rather than an aesthetic one given the scientific/research purposes.
+The navigation structure is:
+**Upload → Parse → Visualize → Analyze (through statistics, motif searches, or alignments)**

 ### home.html
 It is the starting page for the application.
 Welcomes the user, explains what the tool does and enables the loading of a FASTA file.
 - **Upload**: